nforgeio/neonKUBE/Images/neon-dns/README.md

 # Image Tags

-Images are tagged with the Git branch, image build date, and Git commit and an optional **-dirty** suffix if the image was built from a branch with uncommitted changes or untracked files.
+Images are tagged with the Git branch, image build date, and Git commit and an optional `-dirty` suffix if the image was built from a branch with uncommitted changes or untracked files.

-The most recent production build will be tagged as **latest**.
+The most recent production build will be tagged as `latest`

-From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
+From time-to-time you may see images tagged like `:BRANCH-*` where *BRANCH* identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

 # Description

-The **neon-dns** service integrates with **neon-dns-mon** and PowerDNS installed in a neonHIVE to provide dynamic DNS capabilities.
+The `neon-dns` service integrates with `neon-dns-mon` and PowerDNS installed in a neonHIVE to provide dynamic DNS capabilities.

-**neon-dns-mon** runs as a single replica, typically on one of the manager nodes.
-It is responsible for monitoring the DNS entries located in Consul at **neon/dns/entries**, checking these endpoints for health and then updating the the hive hosts file at **neon/dns/answers/hosts.txt**.
+`neon-dns-mon` runs as a single replica, typically on one of the manager nodes.
+It is responsible for monitoring the DNS entries located in Consul at `neon/dns/entries` checking these endpoints for health and then updating the the hive hosts file at `neon/dns/answers/hosts.txt`

-**neon-dns** is deployed as a global service on all manager nodes.
-Each of these instances monitor **neon/dns/answers/hosts.txt** for changes and updates the local PowerDNS hosts file and then signals the local **neon-dns-loader** service to have PowerDNS reload the hosts on the managers.
+`neon-dns` is deployed as a global service on all manager nodes.
+Each of these instances monitor `neon/dns/answers/hosts.txt` for changes and updates the local PowerDNS hosts file and then signals the local `neon-dns-loader` service to have PowerDNS reload the hosts on the managers.
 Once this happens, all hive nodes will see the change as entry TTLs expire because the managers act as the upstream nameservers for the hive.

 # Environment Variables

-* **POLL_INTERVAL** (*optional*) - specifies the interval used when polling Consul for DNS changes.
-This defaults to **5 seconds**.
+* `POLL_INTERVAL` (*optional*) - specifies the interval used when polling Consul for DNS changes.
+This defaults to `5 seconds`

-* **VERIFY_INTERVAL** (*optional*) - specifies the interval used verify that the manager has the correct hosts even when no changes were detected from Consul.
-This defaults to **5 minutes**.
+* `VERIFY_INTERVAL` (*optional*) - specifies the interval used verify that the manager has the correct hosts even when no changes were detected from Consul.
+This defaults to `5 minutes`.

-* **LOG_LEVEL** (*optional*) - logging level: `CRITICAL`, `SERROR`, `ERROR`, `WARN`, `INFO`, `SINFO`, `DEBUG`, or `NONE` (defaults to `INFO`).
+* `LOG_LEVEL` (*optional*) - logging level: `CRITICAL`, `SERROR`, `ERROR`, `WARN`, `INFO`, `SINFO`, `DEBUG`, or `NONE` (defaults to `INFO`).

 # Deployment

-**neon-dns** service will be deployed automatically by **neon-cli** during hive setup using a command like:
+`neon-dns` service will be deployed automatically by `neon-cli` during hive setup using a command like:

 ````
 docker service create \